 Then spread the parmesan cheese over the top of the bacon and onions.
 Now, if you want a slightly sweeter salad, add sugar.
 But, grandma's 7-layer salad always left it out.
 It will be just fine with it.
 Cover the salad with plastic wrap and refrigerate overnight or until you are ready to eat.

-- If you do not like celery, leave the celery out.
+- Cucumbers - If you do not like celery, leave the celery out.
 Still want something with crunch though, try adding diced cucumbers to the 7-layer salad

 Overnight Lettuce Salad - 7 Layer Salad with Cauliflower